Joey Ryan (wrestler): Impact Wrestling (2012–2013, 2019–2020)

 On October 14 at Bound for Glory, Ryan defeated Snow, following interference from Matt Morgan, to earn a TNA contract.
 On the October 25 episode of Impact Wrestling, Ryan and Morgan entered the ring, after Rob Van Dam had successfully defended the TNA X Division Championship against Zema Ion, with Morgan hitting him with the Carbon Footprint, after which Ryan posed with his title belt.
 The following week, Ryan defeated Van Dam in a non-title match with help from Morgan.
 On November 11 at Turning Point, Ryan unsuccessfully challenged Van Dam for the X Division Championship.
 On December 9 at Final Resolution, Ryan and Morgan unsuccessfully challenged Chavo Guerrero Jr. and Hernandez for the TNA World Tag Team Championship, after losing to them via disqualification.
 Ryan and Morgan challenged Guerrero and Hernandez again on January 13, 2013, at Genesis, but were again unsuccessful in winning their titles.
 After not being seen for several weeks, Ryan returned on March 10 at Lockdown, losing to Joseph Park in a singles match.
 On July 3, 2013, Ryan was released from his contract, along with several other TNA talents including Crimson, Madison Rayne and Christian York.
 On October 21, 2019, Ryan re-signed with the company after appearing in the Bound for Gold gauntlet match at Bound for Glory.
 During the following months, he started a stable with Rob Van Dam and Keira Forbes called Cancel Culture, changing his ring name to Joseph P Ryan.

-On June 22, 2020, it was announced that Ryan's contract with Impact was terminated following sexual assault allegations against him.
+On June 22, 2020, it was announced that Ryan's contract with Impact was terminated.